 Obama Overrides Congress to Fund the Palestinian Authority:

-Mahmoud Abbas attempted, in September 2011, to unilaterally declare Palestinian statehood -- in violation of the PA’s treaty commitments.
+On April 28, 2012, Andrew McCarthy reported that President Obama had decided to waive the Palestinian Accountability Act's freeze on U.S. funding for the Palestinian Authority (PA).
+That freeze had been imposed after PA president Mahmoud Abbas attempted, in September 2011, to unilaterally declare Palestinian statehood -- in violation of the PA’s treaty commitments.
 This move by Obama would provide $192 million to the PA.
 Wrote McCarthy:

 State Department official refuses to identify Jerusalem as the undispiuted capital of Israel:

 In June 2012, Obama State Department official Victoria Nuland refused to say that Jerusalem, which had been the capital of Israel since 1967, was even a part of Israel.
 When asked whether it was "the State Department’s position that Jerusalem is not part of Israel," she replied: "You know that our position on Jerusalem has not changed ….
 With regard to our Jerusalem policy, it’s a permanent-status issue.
 It’s got to be resolved through the negotiations between the parties."